 These rules apply to all employees, including office workers.
 The legislation itself uses the examples of a lathe operator who starts the workday oiling, greasing, or cleaning his machine, and a garment worker who shows up 30 minutes before others to get machines ready for operation.

 However, call center workers, for example, must receive wages for the time spent downloading work instructions, computer applications, and work-related emails.

 Overtime laws guarantee additional pay for certain employees, but employers may misuse the classification system.

 Misclassification is a serious problem that can cause significant lost wages.
-If an employee has been improperly classified as overtime exempt, they must receive back wages.
-For more, see the Overtime article.
+If an employee has been improperly classified as overtime-exempt, they must receive back wages.
+For more, see our article on overtime laws.

-The FLSA defines the term “employ” very broadly.
+The Fair Labor Standards Act (FLSA) defines the term “employ” very broadly.
 This includes everyone that employers “suffer or permit to work.”
 Employees must receive compensation for the services they perform for an employer.
 However, some employers unfairly abuse unpaid interns.

 Recently, several cases challenged the issue of whether interns should be classified as employees under the FLSA.
 In the for-profit private sector, employers can only offer unpaid internships or training programs under very specific circumstances.

 The DOL sets specific criteria that must be met in order to classify someone as an unpaid intern.
 If these criteria are not met, the individual is an employee and they are owed wages.